-(4) Subsection (3) does not apply in relation to any information or other matter which is disclosed with a view to furthering any illegal purpose.
+(4) Subsections (3) and (3A) do not apply in relation to any information or other matter which is disclosed with a view to furthering any illegal purpose.

 (5) In proceedings against a person for an offence under subsection (1) or (2), it is a defence to prove that he did not know and had no reasonable ground to suspect that the disclosure was likely to be prejudicial in the way mentioned in subsection (1) or (2).